rink-turksma/IntunePrepTool/README.md

-Update: 23 december 2024
+Update: 20 Januari 2025

-The Winget version is up to date.
+The Winget version is not yet up to date.

 Created by Rink Turksma with Sapien Powershell Studio.